Sports Illustrated Logo

 Sports Illustrated Logo 1987

-In 1987, a video version of the magazine, released by HBO/ Cannon Video on tapes, appeared.
+In 1987, a video version of the magazine, released by HBO/ Cannon Video on tape, appeared.
 Mark Mulvoy is the chief editor of the print magazine.

-The emblem of the period becomes two-level again.
-It turns red and is placed in a rectangle with a white border.
+The emblem of the period returns to two levels.
+It turns red and is placed in a white-bordered rectangle.
 The shape of the background hints at a cassette.
 Red letters speak of leadership.
-The new editor has done a redesign.
+The new editor has redesigned.
 Thanks to him, the magazine received the national magazine award for general excellence two years in a row.

 1995 – 2001